fastrde/ctf-writeups/x-masCTF2019/theelfpostmaster/Readme.md

 write(-0x08, (rsp + 0x40), 48)                     # New StackPointer 16-Byte aligned
 ```

-There was a Seccomp restrction enabled, so we only could use a few syscall and all the fancy shell opening ones were missing.
+There was a Seccomp restrction enabled, so we only could use a few syscalls and all the fancy shell opening ones were missing.
 But it's a CTF so we want to get the content of a file.
 Open and read weren't restricted and we know that the file was locatead at `/home/ctf/flag.txt` (or later chrooted to `/flag.txt`).

-The only thing left is open the file, read it and prinf the content.
+The only thing left is open the file, read it and print the content.
 Flag captured!

 ```python